Projects

 In pursuit of this, Global Progress Action aims to educate the public and leaders on ideas that will:

-• Build an economy for all by sparking innovation; investing in people’s education, health, and social safety; and enabling local communities to thrive in all parts of the United States and the world.
+• Build an economy for all by sparking innovation; invest in security at home by pushing institutions and political leaders to deliver effectively and efficiently; and enabling local communities to thrive in all parts of the United States and the world.

 • Tackle the climate crisis and environmental injustices by creating more and better jobs through an agenda for clean energy, reindustrialization, and green infrastructure.